omni-us/jsonargparse/README.rst

 ------------------

 It is quite common that when parsing a number, its range should be limited.
-To ease these cases the module :code:`jsonargparse.typing` includes some predefined types and a function :func:`.restricted_number_type` to define new types.
+To ease these cases the module ``jsonargparse.typing`` includes some predefined types and a function :func:`.restricted_number_type` to define new types.
 The predefined types are: :class:`.PositiveInt`, :class:`.NonNegativeInt`, :class:`.PositiveFloat`, :class:`.NonNegativeFloat`,